halcyonmobile/halcyon-custom-gradle-publish-plugin/README.md

 - By default the "maven" repo is used, to change this define in your deploy.gradle ext.bintray_repo_name
 - By default Apache-2 license is used for bintray, if you wish to change, define in your deploy.gradle an ext.bintray_license

-### Artifactory
-- if you are not releasing to libs-release-local, you can change it by defining in your deploy.gradle an ext.artifactory_repo_key

 <h1 id="license">License :page_facing_up:</h1>